wso2/docs-is/en/docs/guides/identity-lifecycles/self-register-verification.md

 ### Notification channel selection criteria

-The selection criteria of the notification channel selection are as follows:
+The selection criteria for the notification channel selection are as follows:

 ![notification-channel-selection-criteria]({{base_path}}/assets/img/guides/selection-criteria-flow-diagram.png)

 1. The user inputs the notification channel details with other user claims.

-2. If channel resolving is not enabled, the notification channel is set to use the server default notification channel.
+2. If channel resolving is not enabled, the notification channel is set to use the server's default notification channel.

     !!!
 Note "Configure channel resolving"
         - Navigate to the `deployment.toml` and set `enable_resolve_notification_channel` to `true` to enable channel resolving.